uccser/cs-field-guide/text/en/curriculum-guides/ncea/index.md

 **For Merit/Excellence**, students need to pick **one Excellence project** from one of the three encoding topics, and **two Achieved projects**; with one from each of the other two encoding topics (giving a total of 3 encoding projects).

 Note that we are currently updating Merit/Excellence guides to better match the expectations for students working at these levels.
-The updated guides will be released in check back in early 2016.

 #### Error Control coding